canonical/design.ubuntu.com/apps/building-blocks/activity-indicators/index.md

   <div class="ten-col box-grey vertical-align vertical-align--image-left">
   <p><img class="vertical-align__image" src="https://assets.ubuntu.com/v1/e9f11635-information-link.png" alt="" width="32" height="32"></p>
   <div class="vertical-align__content">
   <p>The toolkit progress bars and spinners automatically handle presence for individual tasks by waiting for two seconds.
-If the task takes less than that they won’t appear at all.</p>
+If the task takes less than that they won&#8217;t appear at all.</p>
 </div>
 </div>
   <div class="ten-col">
   <h3>Indeterminate indicators</h3>
   <p>Use a indeterminate progress bar or spinner if the proportion complete is unknown.
-For instance, the loading of a screen or re-caching a browser is something the user doesn’t need further information on and can happen in the background.</p>
+For instance, the loading of a screen or re-caching a browser is something the user doesn&#8217;t need further information on and can happen in the background.</p>
 </div>
   <div class="five-col">
   <h4>Progress bar – updating</h4>